sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 ## Issue certificates

-Use a CA certificate to generate certificates to use with Sensu backends and agents.
+Use a CA certificate and key to generate certificates and keys to use with Sensu backends and agents.

 This example uses the [CloudFlare cfssl][6] toolkit to generate a CA and self-signed certificates from that CA.